CD3/UnitConvert/README.md

 Note that the unit registry is created as a static variable in the `getGlobalUnitRegistry()` function, so it will not be created until the first call to `getGlobalUnitRegistry()`.

-## Features

-- Small and simple library that only depends on `boost` (or is that a limitation?)
-- Can perform arbitrary linear unit conversions, including conversions between offset units.
-- Dimensions of unit conversions are checked.
-An exception is thrown if the dimensions don't match.
-- Units can be given as strings, so they can easily be specified at runtime.
-- Unit string parsing uses Boost.Spirit which is fast, flexible, and robust.
-- Quantity class can build a Boost.Unit quantity, so it's easy to construct a Boost.Unit quantity from user input with support for arbitrary unit conversions.

-## Limitation

-- Calculations involving `Quantity` objects are not supported.
-This library is intended for unit conversion, not quantity calculations.
-  `Boost.Units` is a great unit library that supports calculations with quantities.
-If you need to do quantity calculations with input from a user, use `UnitConvert` to convert the user's input to the unit you want to use internally and create a `Boost.Units` `quantity`. `UnitConvert` supports creating `Boost.Units` `quantity` instances from `Quantity` objects.
-- No output formatting.
-The `UnitRegistry` can parse unit strings, but it does not format.
-If you print a unit to the screen, it will show the saling factor and dimension powers.
-- Only units with a linear scale and offset are supported.
-It's not possible to represent wire gauge for example.